KelseyHigham/sp-font-maker/README.md

 I don't really know how Python works.
 Someone please help me to make these instructions easier!!!

 1. Use [the English version's instructions](https://www.builtree.org/handwrite/contributing/) for installing the *development* version of handwrite.
+2. Add the FontForge folder (probably `C:\Program Files (x86)\FontForgeBuilds\bin` on Windows) to your path.
+(Open the Start menu and type "path")
-2. `pip install fonttools`
+3. `pip install fonttools`
-3. Use `handwrite -h` to see instructions on using the command-line tool.
-Some of those fields are necessary for naming your font correctly, and a friendly license is necessary for putting your font on Linku.
+4. Use `handwrite -h` to see instructions on using the command-line tool.
+  - Put the font name in `--filename`, and the author in `--designer`.
+  - A friendly license like OFL or CC0 is necessary for putting your font on ilo Linku.